This article is part of a larger series on Accounting Software.

 Pilot Bookkeeping Reporting

 Each month, you’ll receive a detailed report package that contains your P&L, balance sheet, and cash flow statements for the prior month.
-Your monthly reports also include metrics that are specific to your industry.
+Your monthly reports also include metrics specific to your industry.
 For startup businesses, Pilot will calculate your burn rate.
-For ecommerce stores, it will provide inventory updates.
+For ecommerce stores, it’ll provide inventory updates.

 In addition, Pilot’s Plus plan offers these custom schedules and reports on an as-needed basis: